amhoesk/body-fat-estimation/README.md

 ## Using all independent variables

-All independent variables were normalized except binary sex variable
+All independent variables were normalized (centered by subtracting the column means from their corresponding columns and divided by the centered columns by their standard deviations) except binary sex variable

 ### Stepwise regression models